daniele77/daniele77.github.io/_drafts/cpp-extern-template.md

 Of course this, in turn, will slow down the build process, but you'll get your function template inlined but instantiated only once.

-Bottom line: as always, programming is a trade-off and you should measure carefully whether a template function is slowing down your build (because e.g., it's instantiated with the same parameter in many compilation units) or your run-time execution (because e.g., it's called in just one location but in a tight loop)
+Bottom line: programming is always a trade-off between conflicting facets, and you should measure carefully whether a template function is slowing down your build (because e.g., it's instantiated with the same parameter in many compilation units) or your run-time execution (because e.g., it's called in just one location but in a tight loop)